toliva/ConnectivityContent/apis/Product-API/02-reference.md

 Property Name | Type | Description
 ------------- | ---- | -----------
-resourceId | integer | Expedia ID for this resource.
-Generated when created.
-Generated on POST, required on PUT partnerCode | string | Partner room type code/identifier.
+resourceId | integer | Integer.
+Required for modify, and cannot be changed.
+This resource ID is what will be used to manage availability and rates, and also what Expedia specifies in booking messages to identify the room booked. partnerCode | string | Partner room type code/identifier.
 Max.
-40 characters name | [RoomTypeNameDTO](#/definitions/RoomTypeNameDTO) | Formed by a [ISO 639-1]-[ISO-3166-1].
-If applicable, it contains the RNS attributes used to generate the value.
-Max 255 characters status | string | Room type status is derived from the rate plans under the room type: if at least 1 rate plan is active, the room type status will be active.
-If all rate plans are inactive, then the room type becomes inactive as well. maxOccupants | integer | Min 1, max 20.
+40 characters.
+Required in create or modify request, and has to be unique across all room types for this hotel.
+This is used as a unique key to ensure partners do not duplicate room types in Expedia system. name | [RoomTypeNameDTO](#/definitions/RoomTypeNameDTO) | Name object.
+Collection of elements/attributes related the name of a room. status | enum | Possible values are (Active, Inactive).
+Room type status is derived from the rate plans associated with the room type: if at least one rate plan is active, the room type status will be active.
+If all rate plans are inactive, then the room type becomes inactive as well.
+This value can be omitted in a create request.
+If provided during create, it will be ignored.
+This value cannot be edited in an update message.
+If modified, an error will be returned. maxOccupants | integer | Min 1, max 20.
 Maximum number of people the room can accommodate, across all age categories. occupancyByAge | Array[[OccupancyByAgeDTO](#/definitions/OccupancyByAgeDTO)] | Array of occupancies by age.
 A room will minimally have 1 age category (adult).
 Indicates, for each age category supported by the room, how many occupants of each category the room supports, as well as the minimum age for each category.
-The maximum age of a category is 1 less than the minimum of the next category in line. bedTypes | Array[[BedTypeDTO](#/definitions/BedTypeDTO)] | Used to define bed type configuration of the room.
-If more than one bed type is provided, it means that the room type offers different types of configurations, and the customer will be presented with the opportunity to request one at time of booking. smokingPreferences | Array[[SmokingPreferenceDTO](#/definitions/SmokingPreferenceDTO)] | Used to define whether the room type is smoking, nonsmoking, or if both options are available on request.
+The maximum age of a category is 1 less than the minimum of the next category in line.
+The maximum number of non-adults allowed is 1 less than the room's max occupancy. bedTypes | Array[[BedTypeDTO](#/definitions/BedTypeDTO)] | Used to define bed type configuration of the room.
+If more than one bed type is provided, it means that the room type offers different types of configurations, and the customer will be presented with the opportunity to request one at time of booking.
+If a single bed type is specified, and the name indicates multiple types of bed, for example “2 king, 5 double, and 2 single beds”, it means the room type will have all of these bed types in it. smokingPreferences | Array[[SmokingPreferenceDTO](#/definitions/SmokingPreferenceDTO)] | Used to define whether the room type is smoking, nonsmoking, or if both options are available on request.
 If a single smoking option is provided, then the room is, by default, only available in this configuration.
 If both options are provided, then a choice will be offered to the customer at the time he makes a reservation, and the customer preference will be sent in electronic booking messages to the partner roomSize | [RoomSizeDTO](#/definitions/RoomSizeDTO) | Used to define room size.
 When used, both size in square feet and in square meters must be specified.